HolyBlackCat/cpp-tutorials/language/02_basics/01_your_first_program.md

 It should display `Hello, world!` on the screen when ran.
 This is a tradition for the first programs in most programming books and tutorials.

-First make sure you can actually run it, and after you do, then we'll discuss how it works and what it means.
+First, make sure you can actually run it, and after you do, then we'll discuss how it works and what it means.

-## The tools you will need
+To run C++ programs you'll need to install some tools...

-To program in C++ you'll need a computer, and you'll need to install some tools.
+## The necessary tools

 ### The compiler

-The compiler is a program that converts (or "compiles") the source you write into a program that you can run.
-You can send the resulting program to other people too, and they can run it without installing the compiler (like you've been doing so far).
+The compiler is a program that converts (or "compiles") the source you write into a program that you can run (called an "executable").
+You can send the resulting executable to other people too, and they can run it without installing the compiler (like you've been doing so far).

 Not all languages require compilation.
 This, and the process of compilation will be explained in more details [later](TODO_link).

-The popular compilers are Clang, GCC, and MSVC (in my order of preference, but any of them will work fine)
+The popular compilers are Clang, GCC, and MSVC (in my order of preference, but any of them will work fine).

 ### The IDE